 For more details about our senior leadership, please click on a name below:

-Brad Wright is the President and CEO.
-He has more than 18 years of experience in the transportation field and has worked extensively with the U.S. Department of Transportation (DOT), states, metropolitan planning organizations (MPOs), and private clients on a range of transportation consulting and technology engagements.
-Most recently, Mr. Wright served as the manager of the firm’s Freight Transportation business line providing planning, policy, program support, and technology services for public- and private-sector clients in the freight industry.
-Prior to this, Mr. Wright served as the business line manager for the firm’s Transportation Products and Services business unit which provided a wide range of technology-based services and solutions.
-He launched and managed a business line for Cambridge Systematics focused on providing technology and consulting services for state and Federal agencies charged with regulatory and safety oversight of the motor carrier industry.
+Brad Wright is the President and CEO of Cambridge Systematics.
+He has more than 23 years of experience in the transportation industry and has worked extensively with transportation agencies at the Federal, state, and local levels; and private sector clients on a range of transportation and technology challenges.
+Before assuming his current role, Mr. Wright served as the manager of the Freight Transportation business line and Transportation Products and Services business unit, both of which evolved from a technology and consulting services business line he launched and managed to better serve state and Federal agencies charged with regulatory and safety oversight of the motor carrier industry.
 Mr. Wright has been an active speaker and participant in multiple organizations, including ITS America, the Transportation Research Board, and the Commercial Vehicle Safety Alliance.
 He served as the Chairman of the Massachusetts Chapter of National Transportation Week.
 Mr. Wright received a Bachelor’s degree in Business Management from Northeastern University.

 Candace Tobin is the Chief Financial Officer.
 She is responsible for all financial and treasury functions at Cambridge Systematics and ensures maintenance of appropriate internal control systems to protect the assets of the company.
 She oversees compliance with Federal, state, and local government costing and reporting requirements; monitors internal control systems; and manages monthly financial reporting.
 Ms. Tobin previously served as Chief Financial Officer/Vice President Finance at The Herzog-Hart Group, Inc., and Manager at Deloitte & Touche.
 She received a Bachelor’s degree in Accounting from Syracuse University and attended the Executive Programs at the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 Ms. Tobin is a Certified Public Accountant in Massachusetts and North Carolina.

-Vassili Alexiadis is an Executive Vice President.
-He manages the firm’s Transportation Operations business line.
-With more than 20 years of experience in ITS and operations planning, design, and evaluation, Dr. Alexiadis has directed projects for numerous Federal, state, and local clients, including the development of the Financial Plan for California’s Transportation Management Systems; the evaluation of the Twin Cities’ ramp metering system; and the traffic analysis effort for the East Boston/Logan Airport area of the Central Artery/Tunnel project in Boston.
-Dr. Alexiadis has led several large studies using state-of-the-practice commercial microsimulation tools.
-He directed the development of the ITS Deployment Analysis System (IDAS); the FHWA’s decision support methodology for selecting traffic analysis tools; and national guidelines for applying traffic simulation tools.
-Dr. Alexiadis received a Ph.D. in Transportation from the University of Massachusetts at Amherst, a Master’s degree in Transportation Engineering from the State University of New York at Buffalo, and a Bachelor’s degree in Civil Engineering from the Aristotelian University at Thessalonski, Greece.
+Vassili Alexiadis is an Executive Vice President and Manager of the firm’s Transportation Operations business line.
+With more than 20 years of experience in transportation analysis, planning, and evaluation, Dr. Alexiadis has directed a number of innovative, signature projects for Federal, state, and local clients, including analysis, modeling, and simulation for the U.S. Department of Transportation’s (DOT) Integrated Corridor Management Program; the development of Corridor System Management Plans for the California DOT; the development of the Financial Plan for California’s Transportation Management Systems; the evaluation of the Twin Cities’ ramp metering system; and the traffic analysis effort for the East Boston/Logan Airport area of the Central Artery/Tunnel project in Boston.
+He was Principal Investigator in the Next Generation Simulation program; directed the development of the Intelligent Transportation Systems Deployment Analysis System; developed the Federal Highway Administration’s decision support methodology for selecting traffic analysis tools; and developed national guidelines for applying traffic simulation tools.
+Dr. Alexiadis received a Ph.D. in Transportation from the University of Massachusetts at Amherst, a Master’s degree in Transportation Engineering from the State University of New York at Buffalo, and a Bachelor’s degree in Civil Engineering from the Aristotelian University at Thessaloniki, Greece.

-Steve Pickrell is an Executive Vice President.
-He manages the firm’s Transportation Planning and Management business line.
-With more than 25 years of consulting experience in transportation planning and engineering, Mr. Pickrell has played project management and technical roles on projects for public and private sector clients.
-He has participated in numerous performance-based planning projects for state departments of transportation (DOT) and regional planning agencies.
-Mr. Pickrell was the Principal Investigator for National Cooperative Highway Research Program (NCHRP), Project 8-32(2), Multimodal Transportation: Development of a Performance-Based Planning Methodology.
-In Maryland, Texas, Colorado, Montana, Washington, Oregon, Arizona, and California, he has helped state DOTs and metropolitan planning organizations (MPO) to better integrate performance measures into planning and programming processes.
+Steve Pickrell is an Executive Vice President and manager of the firm’s Transportation Planning and Management business line.
+With more than 30 years of experience in transportation policy, planning, and engineering, Mr. Pickrell has played project management and technical roles on a wide variety of assignments for both public- and private-sector clients.
+Mr. Pickrell has helped numerous state departments of transportation and regional planning agencies develop and implement performance-based planning and programming processes.
+He was Principal Investigator for National Cooperative Highway Research Program Project 8-32(2), which established many of the attributes of performance-based transportation planning methodology.
+He has supported several state and regional agencies in development and evaluation of multimodal transportation policies addressing specific areas of need, including greenhouse gas emissions, safety, and funding.
 Mr. Pickrell received a Master’s degree in City and Regional Planning from the University of California at Berkeley, and a Bachelor’s degree in Urban Planning from Stanford University.

 Kimon Proussaloglou is an Executive Vice President.
 He manages the firm’s Travel Demand Forecasting business line.
 Dr. Proussaloglou specializes in market research, statistical analysis and modeling, and survey design.
-With more than 20 years of experience working with state departments of transportation, regional planning agencies, public transportation agencies, and private sector transportation companies, he has managed numerous studies in transportation planning, traffic engineering, traffic management, and travel demand modeling and forecasting.
-Dr. Proussaloglou’s recent project experience includes managing the 2010 Travel Behavior Inventory, a major data collection and modeling study for the St. Paul/Minneapolis area; leading a congestion pricing study for commercial vehicle movements in Southern California; and developing a tour-based model for Tel-Aviv.
+With more than 20 years of experience working with state departments of transportation, regional planning agencies, public transportation agencies, and private sector transportation companies, he has managed numerous studies in transportation planning, market research, and travel demand modeling and forecasting.
+Dr. Proussaloglou’s recent project experience includes managing the 2010 Travel Behavior Inventory, a major data collection and modeling study for the St. Paul/Minneapolis area; leading a congestion pricing study for commercial vehicle movements in Southern California; and evaluating the use of cell phone data in travel demand modeling.
 Dr. Proussaloglou received both a Doctorate and Master’s degree in Civil Engineering from Northwestern University, and a Bachelor’s degree in Civil Engineering from the Aristotelian University, Greece.

-Eric Ziering is an Executive Vice President.
-He manages the firm’s Software Business Unit, and is responsible for software and product strategy, and software intellectual property protection.
-He also manages the company’s software development staff.
-Mr. Ziering has spent more than 25 years leading the development of enterprise systems, massively scalable Internet services, geographic information systems, and desktop application products serving the transportation and information publishing industries.
-He oversees systems development projects for performance measurement and assessment, travel demand modeling and forecasting, safety planning, and operations data management, with a focus on rich, interactive, web-based applications.
-Prior to joining Cambridge Systematics, Mr. Ziering served as Chief Operating Officer of LingoMotors, Inc. and founder and Chief Executive Officer of Fact City, Inc. He was a founder of Caliper Corporation, and the creator of TransCAD, the leading transportation planning software product in North America.
-Mr. Ziering received a Master’s and Bachelor’s degree in Civil Engineering from MIT.
+Eric Ziering is an Executive Vice President and the Director of the Software business line, responsible for software and product strategy.
+Mr. Ziering has spent 30 years leading the development of massively scalable Internet services, enterprise systems, geographic information systems, and mobile and desktop application products serving the transportation and information publishing industries.
+His background spans many aspects of transportation, including real-time systems, planning, traffic records, permitting, performance measurement and assessment, travel demand, and operations data management.
+Prior to joining Cambridge Systematics, Mr. Ziering served as founder and Chief Executive Officer of Fact City, Inc. He was a founder of Caliper Corporation, and the creator of TransCAD, the leading transportation planning software product in North America.
+Mr. Ziering received both a Master’s and Bachelor’s degree in Civil Engineering from the Massachusetts Institute of Technology.

 Cambridge Systematics also has an illustrious board of directors whose leadership, innovation, and dedication help guide the firm toward our goal of improving the quality of transportation services now and for future generations.